Introduction

 Exploring the Eastern Hill: Temple of Hercules and the Tomb of Theron

-Begin your exploration with the Temple of Hercules, the oldest Doric temple in the Valley, steeped in myth and legend.
-Marvel at its colossal stone columns that once bore the weight of a grandiose sanctuary dedicated to the Greek demigod.
-Situated nearby, the Tomb of Theron, a monumental Roman-era funerary monument, offers a fascinating contrast to the Greek temples.
-Its pyramid-like structure, a rarity in Sicily, is a testament to the diverse cultural influences in the region.
+Begin your exploration at the Temple of Hercules, the oldest Doric temple in the Valley, steeped in myth and legend.
+Marvel at its colossal stone columns that once supported a grand sanctuary dedicated to the Greek demigod.
+Nearby, you'll find the Tomb of Theron, a monumental Roman-era funerary monument that offers a fascinating contrast to the Greek temples.
+Its pyramid-like structure, a rarity in Sicily, attests to the diverse cultural influences in the region.

 Western Hill and Beyond: Temple of Hera Lacinia and the Garden of Kolymbetra